awslabs/amazon-kinesis-client/docs/lease-lifecycle.md

 The following diagram is an abridged sequence diagram of key classes that initialize the shard sync workflow:
 ![Abridged sequence diagram of the Shard Sync initialization process.
-Listed participants are the Scheduler, LeaseCoordinator, PeriodicShardSyncManager, and Lease Table (DDB).
+Listed participants are the Scheduler, LeaseCoordinator, PeriodicShardSyncManager, and Lease Table (DynamoDB).
 Scheduler initializes the LeaseCoordinator which, in turn, creates the lease table if it does not exist.
 Finally, Scheduler starts the PeriodicShardSyncManager which schedules itself to execute every leasesRecoveryAuditorExecutionFrequencyMillis.
 ](images/lease-shard-sync-initialization.png)